awslabs/dynamodb-continuous-backup/README.md

 We will:

-* Begin forwarding the provided CloudTrail to Amazon CloudWatch Logs
+* Subscribe CloudWatch Events to DynamoDB CreateTable and DeleteTable API Calls
 * Deploy the Lambda function
-* Subscribe the Lambda function to the CloudWatch Logs Stream for DynamoDB CreateTable and DeleteTable events
+* Subscribe the Lambda function to the CloudWatch Events Subscription
-* Enable CloudWatch Logs to invoke the Lambda function
+* Enable CloudWatch Events to invoke the Lambda function

 ## Verify

 Once deployed, you can verify the correct operation of this function by:

-* Ensuring that the provided CloudTrail is forwarding events to Amazon CloudWatch Logs
+* Ensuring that there is a CloudWatch Events Rule for `dynamodb.amazonaws.com` for events `CreateTable` and `DeleteTable`
-* This CloudWatch Logs Stream is the trigger for the `EnsureDynamoBackup` Lambda function
+* This CloudWatch Events Rule has a target of the `EnsureDynamoBackup` Lambda function
 * Create a simple test DynamoDB table, and observe the CloudWatch Logs output from `EnsureDynamoBackup` indicating that it has provisioned the continuous backup.
 For example:

 ```